Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-Intuitively, we start with an accepting state of $M$ by placing a tape head onto the endmarker $\dollar$, and nondeterministically traverse a computation of $M$ on $w$ backward by moving its tape head leftward from $\dollar$ to $\cent$.
+Intuitively, the desired machine $M^R$ works as follows.
+We start with the unique accepting state $Q_{acc}$ of $M$ by placing a tape head onto the endmarker $\dollar$, and nondeterministically traverse a computation of $M$ on $w$ backward by moving its tape head leftward from $\dollar$ to $\cent$.
 To maintain the color scheme, we initially guess a color and use only stack symbols of the same color during the reverse simulation of $M$.
-If we successfully enter the initial state of $M$ after reaching $\cent$, then we accept the input.
-Otherwise, we reject the input after scanning $\cent$.
+If we successfully enter the initial state $q_0$ of $M$ after reaching $\cent$, then we accept the input; otherwise, we reject the input at scanning $\cent$.